Skip to content

 The recruitment process and where to place job advertisements.

-The recruitment process can be a lengthy process for your business, involving placement of job advertisements, attracting the right candidates and ultimately employing the right person, but it is an important process to get right the first time, especially for a small business.
+The recruitment process can be a lengthy process for your business, involving placement of job advertisements, attracting the right candidates and ultimately employing the right person.
+It is an important process to get right the first time, especially for a small business.

 Once you have worked your way through these important stages of recruitment you are ready to commence the advertising process itself.